 Organizations with higher levels of incivility tend to have poorer financial outcomes.

 Fostering civility has been shown to improve collaboration, employee engagement, likability, and relationships between coworkers and with customers.
-Establishing clear policies and norms for civil conduct is key.
+Establishing clear policies and norms for civil conduct is critical.

 The Five Main Components of Civility in the Workplace

-1. Respect – Treating all coworkers, regardless of title or background, with dignity and value.
-Not insulting or demeaning others.
+- Respect—Treating all coworkers, regardless of title or background, with dignity and value.
+Do not insult or demeaning others.

 Example: Addressing coworkers politely by their name and title.
 Not making prejudiced comments.